AdobeDocs/control-panel.en/help/subdomains-certificates/using/dmarc.md

 1. DMARC reports are sent every 24 hours.
 You can change the reports sending frequency in the **[!UICONTROL Reporting Interval]** field.
 Minimum authorized interval is 1 hour, while maximum authorized value is 2190 hours (i.e. 3 months).

-1. In the **SPF** and **[!UICONTROL DKIM Identifier Alignment]** fields, specify how strict the recipients' servers should be while checking SPF and DKIM authentifcations for an email.
+1. In the **SPF** and **[!UICONTROL DKIM Identifier Alignment]** fields, specify how strict the recipient servers should be while checking SPF and DKIM authentications for an email.

-    * **[!UICONTROL Relaxed]** mode: the server accepts authentication even if the email is sent from a subdomain
+    * **[!UICONTROL Relaxed]** mode: the server accepts authentication even if the email is sent from a subdomain,
-    * **[!UICONTROL Strict]** mode accepts authentication only when the sender domain amtches exactly with a SPF and DKIM domain
+    * **[!UICONTROL Strict]** mode accepts authentication only when the sender domain matches exactly with a SPF and DKIM domain.

     Let's say we are working with the `http://www.luma.com` domain.
 In "Relaxed" mode, emails coming from the `marketing.luma.com` subdomain will be authorized by the server, while they will be rejected in "Strict" mode.